The Best Oven Settings for Baking Bread at Home

 Why Steam Matters

 Without steam, the crust can harden too quickly, trapping the dough and stopping it from expanding.
-Steam delays this process, giving your bread the chance to achieve maximum volume while also developing a thin, crisp outer shell.
+Steam slows this process, giving your bread time to reach maximum volume while also forming a thin, crisp outer shell.

 Ways to Add Steam

-• Built-in steam function – Some modern ovens have a dedicated steam setting.
-Simply select it when baking bread for bakery-style results.
+• Built-in steam function – Many modern ovens offer a steam setting designed for bread.
+Select it for bakery-style results.

-• Tray of water – Place a metal tray in the bottom of the oven during preheating, then add boiling water as soon as you put the bread in.
+• Tray of water – Place a metal tray in the bottom of the oven as it preheats, then add boiling water when the dough goes in.

-• Spraying the dough – Use a spray bottle to mist the loaf and oven walls just before baking.
+• Spraying the dough – Lightly mist the loaf and oven walls with a spray bottle just before baking.

-• Ice cubes on a hot tray – A quick trick that generates instant steam as the cubes melt.
+• Ice cubes on a hot tray – An easy way to create instant steam as the cubes melt and evaporate.

 When to Release Steam

-Steam is only needed during the first 10–15 minutes of baking, while the dough is rising.
-After that, let the moisture escape so the crust can crisp up properly.
-If your oven doesn’t vent naturally, carefully open the door briefly to release excess steam.
+Steam is only needed during the first 10–15 minutes of baking, when the dough rises rapidly.
+After this stage, allow the moisture to escape so the crust can crisp properly.
+If your oven does not vent automatically, briefly open the door to release excess steam.

 Fan vs Non-Fan Ovens for Bread